greenbone/openvas-scanner/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+Name: Bug Report
-about: Report an issue with openvas scanner
+- About: Report an issue with openvas scanner
-title: ''
+- Title: ''
-labels: bug
+- labels: bug
-assignees: ''
+- assignees: ''

 ---